-Program Objectives
+Agency/Program Objectives

-- Objective 1.
-The Administrative Program of the Office of State Parks will provide support to the agency and ensure that a minimum of 90% of its objectives are achieved annually. - Objective 2.
-To sustain the number of visitors served by the park system to at least 2,000,000 by the end of fiscal year 2024-2025, and to sustain the number of individuals participating in interpretive programs and events of at least 150,000 individuals annually by the end of fiscal year 2024-2025. - Objective 3.
-To fully obligate available Federal funds allocated to Louisiana annually through the Land and Water Conservation Fund (LWCF) and Recreational Trails Program (RTP) for the development of outdoor recreational facilities, and to uphold full compliance of all applicable Federal laws associated with projects developed through these programs.
+- Objective 1: The Administrative Program of the Office of State Parks will provide support to the agency and ensure that a minimum of 90% of its objectives are achieved annually. - Objective 2: To sustain the number of visitors served by the park system to at least 2,000,000 by the end of fiscal year 2030-2031, and to sustain the number of individuals participating in interpretive programs and events to at least 150,000 individuals annually by the end of fiscal year 2030-2031. - Objective 3: To fully obligate available Federal funds allocated to Louisiana annually through the Land and Water Conservation Fund (LWCF) and Recreational Trails Program (RTP) for the development of outdoor recreational facilities, and to uphold full compliance of all applicable Federal laws associated with projects developed through these programs.